silverstripe/cwp/docs/en/developer.md

 `assets/_generated_pdfs` is deleted.
 This means that the user is either forced to download a newly generated PDF, or in the case of a page being removed from the site via unpublishing, the cached PDF file is no longer available to download.

+The PDF is treated as a print view of the page, so any CSS that applies to the "print" media is applied, just like what a user would see when print previewing a page in their browser.
+This can be removed so the PDF shows as a normal page by removing the `--print-media-type` parameter to `wkhtmltopdf`.

 ### Limitations

 Draft content cannot be exported to PDF, due to the fact that generated PDF files are publically accessible by anyone